IBM-Cloud/terraform-provider-ibm/.github/CONTRIBUTING.md

 Tests are divided into `TestSteps`.
 Each `TestStep` proceeds by applying some Terraform configuration using the provider under test, and then verifying that results are as expected by making assertions using the provider API.
 It is common for a single test function to exercise both the creation of and updates to a single resource.
 Most tests follow a similar structure.

-1. Pre-flight checks are made to ensure that sufficient provider configuration is available to be able to proceed - for example in an acceptance test `SL_API_KEY` , `SL_USERNAME` and `IC_API_KEY` must be set prior to running acceptance tests.
+1. Pre-flight checks are made to ensure that sufficient provider configuration is available to be able to proceed - for example in an acceptance test `IAAS_CLASSIC_API_KEY` , `IAAS_CLASSIC_USERNAME` and `IC_API_KEY` must be set prior to running acceptance tests.
 This is common to all tests exercising a single provider.

 Each `TestStep` is defined in the call to `resource.Test()`.
 Most assertion functions are defined out of band with the tests.
 This keeps the tests readable, and allows reuse of assertion functions across different tests of the same type of resource.
 The definition of a complete test looks like this: